parkchamchi/GlossySnake/docs/design/design.md

 - `POST /logout/`
 - `POST /registration/`
   - Req: `"username"`, `"email"`, `"password1"`, `"password2` *(= `"password1`)*
-- `GET /user/`
-  - Res: `"username"`
-  - Note: This too requires the user to be already logged in.
 - *etc.* (See the doc above)
 - Note: For every POST endpoints, the `csrftoken` that is saved on the client-side cookie has to be included on the request header with name `X-CSRFToken`.
 Test the backend index page to see this behavior.
 (Implemented [here](https://github.com/parkchamchi/GlossySnake/blob/0a938f51be24046c3e1b26ec320d0647bafd381a/src/backend/templates/index.html#L406))